NCAR/wrf-python/doc/source/tutorials/tutorial_03_2018.rst

 Overview
 --------------

 This tutorial provides an introduction to wrf-python.
-The tutorial is friendly for new users of wrf-python, but this is not an introduction to the Python programming language (see Prerequisites below).
+The tutorial is beginner friendly for new users of wrf-python, but this is not an introduction to the Python programming language (see :ref:`prereq`).
 Due to limited seating, if you do not have any previous experience with Python, please do not register for this tutorial.